AhmedHarees/100-days-of-code/log.md

 **Today's Progress**:  Completed Advanced Javascript and DOM Manipulation section of the course.
 Completed the Drum Kit website.

+### Day 31: April 26, 2021

+**Today's Progress**:  Started jQuery section of the course.
+Introduction to JS, learned how to incorporate jQuery in to websites and how minification works for reduce file size.
+Learned select elements, manipulate styles, text attributes, and event listeners with jQuery.

 <!--
 ### Day 0: February 30, 2016 (Example 1)